 Always make sure to check that the teleconverter you are planning to use is compatible with the existing lens you are planning to use it on.

-The obvious advantage of using teleconverters is extended reach at relatively low cost.
+The obvious advantage of using teleconverters is extended reach at a relatively low cost.
 This becomes especially true when utilizing high-quality prime lenses with a variety of teleconverters.
 For example, the Nikon 300mm f/2.8G VR II is a phenomenal lens that works well with all three modern Nikon teleconverters, TC-14E III (1.4x), TC-17E II (1.7x) and TC-20E III (2.0x).
 With these teleconverters, the 300mm f/2.8G can transform into 420mm f/4, 510mm f/4.8 and 600mm f/5.6 lenses, which makes it a very versatile option for sports and wildlife photography.
 The 1.4x and 1.7x teleconverters have little impact on autofocus performance and sharpness, because the lens was specifically optimized in its design to couple well with these teleconverters.
 The 2.0x teleconverter certainly does degrade AF performance and especially sharpness, but stopping down the lens by a full stop still makes it quite a usable setup.
-In essence, this allows the 300mm to cover three additional focal lengths from 420mm all the way to 600mm without breaking the bank.
-If one were to consider purchasing any of the exotic super telephoto lenses like the 400mm f/2.8, 500mm f/4 or 600mm f/4, they would have to spend over $10K for each lens!
+In essence, this allows the 300mm lens to cover three additional focal lengths from 420mm all the way to 600mm!

 Teleconverters also have their disadvantages.
 Aside from lens compatibility and cross-brand compatibility issues, teleconverters decrease the overall sharpness of the primary lens, magnify its lens aberrations, and reduce autofocus speed and accuracy.
 This is especially true for 2.0x and longer teleconverters.
 Let’s take a look at the impact of teleconverters on lens sharpness, based on our previously published research.